 The real estate market value may not always be equivalent to the property’s overall buying price.
 There are a whole lot of elements that add up to the value of any commercial property.
-Generally speaking, there are three methods used in commercial appraisals:
+There are 3 methods used in commercial appraisals:

 - The cost approach

 - Income capitalization approach

 Appraising the value of any commercial real estate property is never a simple task.
 There are several elements to consider, like the current market price, rental charge, and how much the buyer is ready to pay.

 Suppose you are leasing, buying, or selling a property.
 In that case, there are many AACI appraisal services in Burlington, Hamilton, Oakville, GTHA, and surrounding locations that can help you in the best way possible.
 Some commonly used property appraisal methods can help you get a clear idea about what a property appraiser may use:

 Value Per Unit